0xalit/E-Commerce/README.md

 *   **Observability & Logging:** Centralized logging with SLF4J and Logback including structured request logs and filtered Spring framework traces.

+## CI/CD

+Automated Builds & Tests: Maven builds and tests run automatically on every push or pull request.

+Security Scanning: CodeQL analyzes the code for potential vulnerabilities.

+Dockerized Deployment: The application is packaged as a Docker image and pushed to Docker Hub automatically.

+Versioned Images: Each commit is tagged with its unique SHA, preserving image history and enabling rollbacks.

+Pipeline Tool: GitHub Actions orchestrates the CI/CD workflow.

 ## Architecture Overview

 The project follows a domain-oriented, layered architecture.
 Code is organized by business domains for clarity and maintainability, while separating concerns across application, domain, and infrastructure layers.